ifechukwuobiezue/Solana-gas-fee-tracker/README.md

 ```bash
 ngrok http 3000
 ```
-Assumpion your backend is running on port 3000.
+Assuming your backend is running on port 3000.
 This will generate a public URL (e.g., http://xyz.ngrok.io).
 Use this URL to expose your webhook to external services.

 #### 4. Install Frontend Dependencies